CloudI/website/_build/html/_sources/Cluster.txt

 .. note::

-  The auto-discovery protocol is dependent on the TCP/IP multicast protocol and should generally be limited to computers connected to the same local area network.
+  The auto-discovery protocol is dependent on the TCP/IP multicast protocol and should generally be limited to computers connected to the same trusted local area network.

   Additional reference is available at
   `here <http://learnyousomeerlang.com/distribunomicon#setting-up-an-erlang-cluster>`_